pcarrier/forms/README.md

 ## Binary Equal Alternative to Structured Text (BEAST)

-Bijection to BEST below, a subset of CBOR data streams where every item is a byte string, sometimes but not always tagged.
+Bijection to [BEST](#barely-even-structured-text-best), a subset of [CBOR](https://cbor.io/) data streams where every item is a byte string, sometimes but not always tagged.

 - Untagged corresponds to a unquoted symbol
 - Tag 7 corresponds to single-quoted symbol